wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 ## User Lookup

 Performs a lookup of user account.
+The specified username is converted into a user ID.
+The username and user ID values may be identical, however in typical deployments they are different.

 <table>
 	<tr>